arouyan/lakeFS/docs/reference/protected_branches.md

 ### Reaching the branch protection rules page

-1. On lakeFS, navigate to the main page of the repository.
+1. In lakeFS, navigate to the main page of the repository.
 2. Click on the _Settings_ tab.
 3. In the left menu, click _Branches_.